jummy0/jummy0.github.io/README.md

 # jk314159.github.io
-Some kind of ridiculous HTML/CSS/JS playground.
+Some kind of ridiculous HTML/CSS/JS testing site.
 None of it makes sense.